 Historically, when a company entered into creditors’ voluntary liquidation (CVL), there was a requirement (under Section 98 of the Insolvency Act 1986) for a physical meeting of creditors to be held and at least one director had to attend the meeting to answer any relevant questions surrounding the company failure.
-Although attendance at such meetings of creditors has been declining year on year, it often caused director’s significant distress.
+Although attendance at such meetings of creditors has been declining year on year, it often caused the director’s significant distress.
 They also provided a useful opportunity for questions to be put to directors about their actions which sometimes enabled the Liquidator to commence proceedings and improve the prospect of recovery for creditors.

 New rules for creditors

 The lack of engagement by creditors has however resulted in a change of emphasis and on 6 April 2017, the Insolvency (England & Wales) Rules 2016 came into force.
 Sections 98 meetings are no longer.
 There is now no statutory requirement to hold a physical meeting.
 Instead, there is a ‘qualifying decision procedure’ which takes the form of a virtual meeting.
 This can be conducted by: